unexpectedpanda/retool/readme.md

 with the highest name as the parent.
 For example, `SABS` is higher than `SAAS`, `3S` is higher than `2S`.
 For grouped ring codes, `1S, 4S` is treated as higher than `2S`.

+This is done manually for now in `_renames.py`, rather than through an automated process, as it seems ring codes can be anything.

 # Clonerel
 A small tool that helps you more easily visualize parent/clone relationships,